-Sometimes it happens I’m asked about tea plantations in Italy.
-There are four little tea fields in out country and they’re respectively placed in Pavia, Lago Maggiore, lucchesia area and in Sicily.
+Sometimes it happens people asked me about tea plantations in Italy.
+There are four little tea fields in our country and they’re respectively placed in Pavia, Lago Maggiore, Lucchesia area and in Sicily.

 The origin of tea

 People usually think that tea origini is located in India but it isn’t true: after the discover of native tea plant in Assam England started to cultivate its tea thank to the chinese labor imported by british explorers themselves.
 Shortly after, thanks to Robert Fortune’s activities, seeds of chinese tea plant were brought in Darjeeling only to evade the purchase from China.
 So the only truth is about tea origins in China.

 Camellia sinensis is a evergreen bush coming from Theaceae group able to reach 2 meters height.
 Its leaves’ lenght comes from 4 to 15 centimeters while the width is around 2 or 5 centimeters.